jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/17_other_analyses.md

 ---
-id: 17_other_analyses
+id: other-analyses
 title: "17.
 Other analyses"
+checklist:
+    text: Report other analyses done—e.g., analyses of subgroups and interactions, and sensitivity analyses.
 ---
-Report other analyses done—e.g., analyses of subgroups and interactions, and sensitivity analyses
+Report other analyses done—e.g., analyses of subgroups and interactions, and sensitivity analyses.

 ## Read More